 A tog bag service is available to take personal belongings to the finish.

-Your Travelling Fit Comrades Marathon package includes bus transport to the race start.
+Your Travelling Fit Comrades Marathon package includes bus transport on race day for both runners and supporters.

 The Comrades Marathon Expo will be held at the: